Currently available for £279.00 from John Lewis

 The console display is a silver-tinted LCD display that shows the intensity, speed, time, distance, calories and pulse in real time as you workout and there’s a tablet holder located on the top.
 It’s nice and easy to read and understand making this a good choice for those who want a simple bike.
 There are 14 preset workouts divided into 7 intensity workouts designed to improve fitness and 7 weight loss workouts.
 In addition, there’s a dedicated 8-week weight loss training programme and a target Watt program.

-For more training options, the 210 CSX is Bluetooth smart enabled so it’s compatible with the iFit interactive training service (30-day iFit family subscription included).
-You can use this bike in a simple way, but as a subscriber you can also take advantage of the many high-tech features offered by iFit.
-With iFit you get the ability to map out your own custom running routes on Google Maps, access to a huge library of hundreds of high-definition workout videos led by professional personal trainers, the chance to participate in online races against other iFit members and get personalised advice for nutrition, exercise routines and sleep schedules.
+For more training options, the 210 CSX is Bluetooth smart enabled so it’s compatible with the iFit service (30-day iFit family subscription included).
+You can use this bike in a simple way, but as a subscriber, you can also take advantage of the many high-tech features offered by iFit.
+With iFit you get the ability to map out your own custom running routes on Google Maps, access to a huge library of thousands of high-definition workout videos led by professional personal trainers, and get personalised advice for nutrition, exercise routines and sleep schedules.
 There’s also a daily updated map based workout that takes you on a different ride each day just to keep things interesting.
 Just install the iFit app onto your tablet or other smart device, set up your iFit account and you’re ready to go.
-It’s worth nothing that iFit is a paid for service so if you want to keep using it after the first 30 days, you’ll need to take out a subscription.
+It’s worth noting that iFit is a paid-for service so if you want to keep using it after the first 30 days, you’ll need to take out a subscription.